lauragift21/cf-fullstack-ai-workshop/README.md

-# 🚀 DevDocsBot – AI-Powered Doc Assistant with Cloudflare
+# 🤖 DevDocs Assistant – Full-Stack AI with Cloudflare

-This is the companion project for the **Full-Stack AI Development with Cloudflare** workshop.
-In this session, you'll build a Retrieval-Augmented Generation (RAG) app using Cloudflare Workers, Workers AI, AI Gateway, Vectorize, and D1.
+A hands-on workshop on building a Retrieval-Augmented Generation (RAG) application using Cloudflare Workers, Vectorize, D1, and Workers AI.

 ---

-## 📚 What You'll Learn
+In this workshop, you’ll build **DevDocs Assistant** — an AI-powered doc assistant that retrieves information from developer documentation and answers questions using natural language.

+Through this hands-on project, you will:

-- How to create and deploy a Cloudflare Worker
+- Create and deploy a Cloudflare Worker
-- How to integrate Workers AI for local inference
-- How to use AI Gateway to call external LLMs
+- Add AI capabilities with Workers AI and AI Gateway
-- How to embed and store documents in Vectorize
+- Embed and search documents using Vectorize
-- How to manage metadata with D1
+- Store and retrieve metadata using D1
-- How to run semantic search and generate answers (RAG pattern)
-- Bonus: Cloudflare Workflows, KV, Queues, and R2
+- Build a working Retrieval-Augmented Generation (RAG) app from scratch

+🖼️ Slides – [Link to your workshop slides] (optional)

+---

 ## 🛠️ Prerequisites